uhuc-de/minecraft-vanilla-server-toolset/README.md

 * update minecraft easily
 * records the positions of every player in the game and saves them into a sqlite file
 * modular design
-* every skript understands "--help", except control.pm
+* every skript understands "--help"

 Download
 -----------------